mazzutti/dartlr/README.md

    #   SomeLanguage.tokens
    ```

-   NOTES: Probabily you will need to edit the `#import` directive in the
+   NOTES: Probably you will need to edit the `#import` directive in the
 	  lexer and parser generated to reflect your local path.

 	  More samples can be found in the tests folder.